ToxicFrog/doom-mods/indestructable/README.md

 Note that some sources of damage, such as crushers, telefrags, and some types of scripted damage, can still kill you outright.

+## Configuration

+Indestructable's configuration settings are accessible via the in-game option screen.
+There, you can adjust what buffs you get when it triggers, how frequently you earn new lives, and what visual effects it uses.

 ## Mod integration

 Integration with other mods is done via netevents.